reuschi/smart-photo-frame/README.md

 ## Introduction

-This is a Smart Photo Frame to run a slideshow of pictures that were sent via email, via a Telegram Bot, or by dropping the files to an Owncloud share with the possibility to add more sources.
+This is a Smart Photo Frame to run a slideshow of pictures that were sent via email, via a Telegram Bot, or by dropping the files to an Owncloud / Nextcloud share with the possibility to add more sources.
 Originally this was developed for my family, as we don't see each other so often and give a possibility to share images right from vacation or from far away.
 To run it completely, you need to create your own Telegram Bot token at *@BotFather* (described below).
 Within your mailbox a folder named "Smart Photo Frame" should be present where all new photos for the frame will be automatically moved to.
 In your Owncloud share all images should be uploaded to a subfolder named "images".

 ## Recommended hardware and software